Skip to content

 AI CLI Configuration

-This repo manages shared config files for three CLI tools:
+This repo manages stable config and launchers for the Codex desktop app and two CLI tools:

 Usage is plain: